bobleesj/github-pages-with-docker/_posts/2024-02-19-tutorial-CBFV.md

 ## What is CBFV
 CBFV is a Python script that garners various databases and we can choose one of the databases to generate features for each compound.
-It does the arithmetics behind the scenes for us.
+It does the mathematical oeprations behind the scenes for us.

 ## Download Code Editor